 Dairy-free milk beverages are often looked down upon for being light on substance, but homemade versions, like this maple hemp milk, pack in unparalleled freshness and a wallop of nutrition.

 Admittedly, I had never been a big fan of hemp milk.
 Store-bought versions are a bit too grassy and somehow a little “off” for my tastes.
-But now that I’ve crafted this recipe for maple hemp milk, I’m a total hemp seed convert.
+But once I started testing different milk beverages, I became a total hemp seed convert.
+I ended up creating Healthy Hemp Mylk and Happy Hemp Creamer recipes for Go Dairy Free: The Guide and Cookbook.
+And this easy recipe is a spin-off from those formulas.

-Here are some of my personal notes for this maple hemp milk recipe in addition to bites of nutritional information about its homemade goodness:
+Below are some of my personal notes for this maple hemp milk recipe in addition to bites of nutritional information about its homemade goodness.

 - Hemp seeds are not marijuana, and you won’t get high from them.
 They are, however, rich in Omega fatty acids and other essential nutrients.